Redefine Your Future in Public Health

 Build Your Skills by Learning From Recognized Experts

-Kent State’s accredited online Bachelor of Science in Public Health program is where expertise and flexibility combine to enrich your career outlook.
-The College of Public Health's faculty bring years of diverse professional experience with them to inform your education.
-In our virtual classrooms, these experts in applied public health use real-world experiences and examples to help you put theory into practice while you're still learning.
+Upgrade your career outlook with help from the expert faculty in Kent State’s accredited online BSPH.
+The faculty use their years of diverse public health and healthcare experience and their extensive professional networks to improve your education.
+These experts in applied public health use real-world experiences and examples in virtual classrooms to help you put theory into practice while you're still learning.

 Exclusive Opportunity for KSU Undergraduates: The Accelerated MPH Degree Option

 Launch your career sooner than you expected.
-In Kent State’s public health program, juniors and seniors with qualifying GPAs can apply up to nine credit hours of coursework toward the public health bachelor’s and master’s degrees.
+In Kent State’s public health program, juniors and seniors with qualifying GPAs can apply up to 9 credit hours of coursework toward the public health bachelor’s and master’s degrees.
 By earning double credits, you’ll earn your online MPH earlier than anticipated, save money on tuition and fees, and be prepared to dive into your career ahead of your classmates and ahead of schedule.
-For more information, please contact your Admissions Advisor at publichealth@kent.edu or call us toll-free at +1 844-234-4073.
+For more information, please contact an admissions outreach advisor at onlinedegrees@kent.edu or call us toll-free at +1 844-234-4073.

 Tuition and Financial Aid